SeanHSimpson/PT-Ready/README.md

 ## Download

-The latest APK is available to approved testers via the private distribution channels.
+The latest APK is available below.

 ## Tester Landing Page